Analysis | Got a new VR headset? Here are the apps you should try.

 For those who want to explore

 Perhaps the best way to familiarize your senses with virtual reality is by starting with some familiar sights.
 Immersive geographic apps allow you to see spectacles around the globe, from the pyramids to the house you grew up in.
 If you’re using an Oculus Quest, “Wander” is what you’ll want.
-Just enter a search term or specific address (via an in app keyboard or voice command) and you’ll teleport straight there, using the hand controls to move around in limited fashion.
+Just enter a search term or specific address (via an in-app keyboard or voice command) and you’ll teleport straight there, using the hand controls to move around in limited fashion.
 “Google Earth” provides the same function but adds verticality to the mix, allowing you to soar (sort of) through Manhattan’s skyline.
 You’ll need the Oculus Rift or HTC Vive to enjoy that experience.

 For those who want to move